nikitavoloboev/data/docs/programming-languages/dart/flutter.md

 - [Flutter Instagram Clone](https://github.com/GetStream/flutter-instagram-clone) - Instagram clone using Flutter and Stream Feeds.
 - [Immich](https://github.com/immich-app/immich) - Self-hosted photo and video backup solution directly from your mobile phone.
 - [JellyBook](https://github.com/Kara-Zor-El/JellyBook) - Nice way to read books and comics from Jellyfin.
+- [KeyDecoder](https://github.com/MaximeBeasse/KeyDecoder) - Use your smartphone or tablet to decode your mechanical keys in seconds.

 ## Links